spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Creating new inbox notifications

-For example here is a inbox rule which will send `INFO` level notification messages to your inbox when a tracked run has finished:
+For example here is an inbox rule which will send `INFO` level notification messages to your inbox when a tracked run has finished:

 ```opa